 - Out of the ordinary or excessive tearing or unusual discharge

 - Tear-stained fur around the eyes

 1. First clean the eye by using the process explained earlier, making sure to remove any discharge.

 2. Make sure your pet is in a comfortable secure position, either on your lap, on a table at a desirable height, or sitting in front of you.
 A second set of hands may be beneficial to help in holding your pet still.

 3. Use one hand to hold the bottle, and place your other hand under the animals jaw to support the head.

 4. Tilt the head back with your bottom hand, using your thumb to pull the bottom lid down and using your free fingers from your upper hand to pull the top eyelid up.
-Demonstrated in the image below
+Demonstrated in the image

 5. Lower the bottle down so it's close to the eye but NOT touching the eye's surface, and squeeze to administer the necessary amount